mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 *boolean, default false*

-Compatibility option, causes Promise to return an array object, `[rows, metadata]` rather than the rows as JSON objects with a `meta` property.
-This option is mainly for mysql2 compatibility.
+A compatibility option that causes the Promise to return an array `[rows, metadata]` instead of rows with a `meta` property.
+This option is primarily for mysql2 compatibility.

 ```javascript
 const [rows, meta] = await connection.query({ metaAsArray: true, sql: 'select * from animals' });